DataDog/hiring-engineers/answers.md

 ## Collecting Metrics:

-Qn: Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
+Q: Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 1. Add tags in /etc/datadog-agent/datadog.yaml